ppico20/PREMIERE_CS4_microfluidics/README.md

 # Predicting the Particle Size Distribution of AgNPs using PBM-CFD Simulations (AgNPs_PSD)

 ## Overview
 This project focuses on providing a numerical framework based on coupled PBM-CFD simulations to predict the spatio-temporal evolution of the particle size distribution (PSD) of silver nanoparticles (AgNPs) in both microchannels and well-mixed batch reactors.
+The solvers and libraries are based on OpenQBMM, an OpenFoam-based implementation of the Quadrature Method of Moments.
 More information can be found in our publication in Chemical Engineering Journal:

 **<ins>Pico, P.</ins>**, Nathanael, K., Lavino, A.D., Kovalchuk, N.M., Simmons, M.J.H. and Matar, O.K.
 (2023). "*Silver nanoparticles synthesis in microfluidic and well-mixed reactors: A combined experimental and PBM-CFD study*".
 Chem.
 Eng.
 J., 474, p.145692. **[DOI: 10.1016/j.cej.2023.145692](https://www.sciencedirect.com/science/article/pii/S1385894723044236)**